boisgera/audio-notebooks/README.md

 [audio-binder]: https://mybinder.org/v2/gh/boisgera/audio-notebooks/master

 [Binder] turns this GitHub repository into a collection of interactive notebooks.
+In Binder:

+  - **You can't break anything (no matter how hard you try)**.
-  - Each Binder session starts with a new copy of the files in repository.
+    Each Binder session starts with a new copy of the files in repository.
-    **You can't break anything** (no matter how hard you try).

-  - All your changes are lost when you close your browser.
-    **You must download your notebooks to save your work**
+  - **You must download your notebooks to save your work**
+    since all your changes are lost when you close your browser.
     Open the `File` menu then select `Download as / Notebook (.ipynb)`.